MaciejDanko/hopit/README.md

 library(hopit)
 ```

-In the examples presented below I use `healthsurvey`, which is a
+In the example presented below I use `healthsurvey`, which is a
 completely artificial data set that is simulated using the distributions
 of some major health and socio-demographic characteristics.
 The
 distributions and the data structure are roughly based on the WAVE1